kasemir/org.csstudio.display.builder/Readme.md

 Display files can be executed from within the editor, or via a `File`, `Top Displays` menu entry configured via `org.csstudio.display.builder.rcp/top_displays`.

+__Standalone Runtime product:__

+ * org.csstudio.display.builder/repository/display_runtime.product

+This product executes the display builder runtime as a standalone program.
+The configuration settings (EPICS CA address list, ..) and the initial display file to open need to be provided on the command line:

+    USAGE: DisplayRuntime [options] /path/to/display.bob
+    Options:
+     -help                                        Display command line options
+     -pluginCustomization /path/to/settings.ini   Macros, Channel Access, .. configuration

 __Command-line build:__